noroot/overlauncher/README.md

 ## Features

+- No Spotlight index required to just launch apps
 - **Fast Search**: Real-time filtering of applications as you type
 - **Global Hotkey**: Activate with Cmd+Space (customizable)
 - **Native Performance**: Built with Swift and SwiftUI for optimal macOS integration